 Malahide Community School in Dublin, offers part-time evening courses in subjects including French and computers as well as yoga and ballroom dancing.
 The classes run on Monday, Tuesday and Thursday nights from 7.30pm- 9.30pm.

-NUI Galway offers a range of certified part-time courses, including the evening certificate course in TEFL (Teaching English as a Foreign Language).
+University of Galway offers a range of certified part-time courses, including the evening certificate course in TEFL (Teaching English as a Foreign Language).
 Classes are held on Tuesday and Wednesday evenings from 7pm-10pm and coursework includes fifty hours of supervised teaching practice.

 Dunboyne College of Further Education in Meath offer a large selection of adult education evening classes.
 These include hobby courses, Fitness & Health, IT & Computers, professional courses as well as a range of talks & seminars.

 Dorset College in Dublin, offers a selection of courses including an ACCA Diploma in Accounting and Business, a CIPD Certificate in Human Resource Management and level 6 course in Leadership (Supervisory Management and Leadership).

 Some colleges have enrolment evenings for the courses which are a great way to see what is on offer and resolve any questions before signing up.
 Other courses accept online enrolment.
 Once enrolment is complete, attendance begins on the course start date.